-Currently, our executive compensation program principally consists of the following components: base salary, annual incentive cash bonus, long-term incentives in the form of stock options and health and retirement benefits generally available to all of our employees.
-Additional details on the compensation package for Named Executive Officers are described in the following sections.
+Currently, our executive compensation program principally consists of the following components: base salary, annual incentive cash bonus, long-term incentives in the form of stock options, and health and retirement benefits generally available to all of our employees.
+Additional details on the compensation package for Named Executive Officers are provided in the following sections.

-2019 Base Salary
+2020 Base Salary

 The Named Executive Officers are paid a base salary tied to their responsibilities in their role, their experience and past performance, and industry benchmarks.
-The annual base salaries for the Named Executive Officers for 2019 were as follows: (i) \$550,000 for Mr. Collier; (ii) \$572,680 for Dr. Murray; (iii) \$422,300 for Dr. Sofia; and (iv) \$412,000 for Mr. Hastings.
+The annual base salaries for the Named Executive Officers for 2020 were as follows: (i) \$566,500 for Mr. Collier; (ii) \$439,000 for Dr. Sofia; and (iii) \$415,000 for Mr. McElhaugh.